artilleryio/artillery/examples/browser-playwright-reuse-typescript/README.md

 The `e2e/` folder contains the Playwright test (`e2e/tests/get-issues.spec.ts`).
 The logic in that test has been abstracted to a helper in `e2e/helpers/index.ts`.

 The `performance` folder contains the Artillery/Playwright test.
 Using the same helper, we can construct an Artillery test by importing it in our processor file (`./performance/processor.ts`) and calling it as the `testFunction` in our test (`./performance/search-for-ts-doc.yml`).
+The `target` used matches the `baseURL` from the playwright config in `e2e/playwright.config.ts`.

 ## Running the tests